-This section explains the application of the business and occupation (B&O), retail sales, and use taxes to persons extracting natural products.
+This rule explains the application of the business and occupation (B&O), retail sales, and use taxes to persons extracting natural products.
 Persons extracting natural products often use the same extracted products in a manufacturing process.
-The section provides guidance for determining when an extracting activity ends and the manufacturing activity begins.
+This rule provides guidance for determining when an extracting activity ends and the manufacturing activity begins.
 In addition to all other taxes, commercial fishermen may be subject to the enhanced food fish excise tax levied by chapter 82.27

 RCW (Tax on enhanced food fish).

 Persons engaging in activities associated with timber harvest operations should refer to WAC 458-20-13501

 (Timber harvest operations).
 Persons engaged in a manufacturing activity should also refer to WAC 458-20-136

 (Manufacturers and processors for hire—Sales and use tax exemptions for machinery and equipment).

 defines the term "extractor" to mean every person who, from the person's own land or from the land of another under a right or license granted by lease or contract, either directly or by contracting with others for the necessary labor or mechanical services, for sale or for commercial or industrial use mines, quarries, takes or produces coal, oil, natural gas, ore, stone, sand, gravel, clay, mineral, or other natural resource product.
 The term includes a person who fells, cuts, or takes timber, Christmas trees other than plantation Christmas trees, or other natural products.
 It also includes any person who takes fish, shellfish, or other sea or inland water foods or products.